Guy Smith: Founder of the Gun Facts Project

 And

-Children accidentally die from guns every year for a population of over 350000000 that’s that’s so low.
+Children accidentally die from guns every year for a population of over 350 million that’s that’s so low.
 It’s not even statistical noise.
-It is functionally 0 you get up to age 14 and above and suddenly that curve for gun deaths goes way up and.
-It’s all highly urban and it’s all highly race-based and it’s all highly associated with low income.
+It is functionally zero, you get up to age 14 and above and suddenly that curve for gun deaths goes way up and it’s all highly urban, and it’s all highly race-based, and it’s all highly associated with low income.

 31:52.47 – Brian David Crane

-Yeah, yeah, and and yeah and I think that that’s what’s upsetting to me is that I think it’s disingenuous when I hear phrases. about that we’re passing this legislation for the kids. , or that you know 1 death is one too many and it’s sort of like it’s very emotion-based as opposed to fact-based or reason-based can you talk a little bit about.
+Yeah and I think that’s what’s upsetting to me is that I think it’s disingenuous when I hear phrases.
+About that we’re passing this legislation for the kids, or that one death is one too many and it’s sort of like it’s very emotion-based as opposed to fact-based or reason-based can you talk a little bit about.

-Ah, you have a background in psychology and I think sociology as Well.
-At least in terms of your understanding of both whether or not you studied them I don’t know but this emotion based yeah emotion-based policy narratives.
-Versus fact-based policy narratives and what I mean by that is that immediately following a horrific shooting that’s on the news that the politicians have latched onto for lack of a better way to put it.
+Ah, you have a background in psychology and I think sociology as well.
+At least in terms of your understanding of both whether or not you studied them I don’t know but this emotion-based policy narratives versus fact-based policy narratives.
+And what I mean by that is that immediately following a horrific shooting that’s on the news that the politicians have latched onto for lack of a better way to put it.
 It is emotion-based.
-Push for some sort of gun control now whether that gun control actually deals with the heinous act that they claim to be trying to stop is I would say pretty negligible but yeah.
-Yeah, what? what is going on with this like this emotion-based policy narrative versus a reasoned or a fact-based approach to some of these things.
+Push for some sort of gun control now whether that gun control actually deals with the heinous act that they claim to be trying to stop is I would say pretty negligible.
+But yeah, what?
+What is going on with this like this emotion-based policy narrative versus a reasoned or a fact-based approach to some of these things.

 33:57.95 – Brian David Crane

 Is something that people will latch onto.
-Ah so if you’re in favor of gun control and something horrific happens in some little corner of the country.
-Ah and you can make people scared, you will get at least a few adherents ah to your policy. .
-But yeah, I know just to make sure that we play both sides of the street.
-I spend way too much time on Twitter and the pro pro-gun crowd there. , they always talk about the government taking your guns away which is also you know a fear tactic.
-Ah, maybe a legitimate one I don’t know.
-But , the fact is emotions cause people to take action in the short term, logic and reason cause people to not take action in the long term.
-And so if you’re a champion of reason and data and ah rational thinking and critical thinking.
-Yeah, you got to play the long game you got to just you know, wear down your opponent with Intel when I am on.
-One of the things I’m painfully aware of when I correct somebody is that I’m not going to change their mind and I’m not actually trying to change their mind but people watching that thread are going to see the hard data and they’re going to become rationally skeptical.
+Ah so if you’re in favor of gun control and something horrific happens in some little corner of the country, you can make people scared, you will get at least a few adherents ah to your policy.
+But yes I know just to make sure that we play both sides of the street.
+I spend way too much time on Twitter, and the pro-gun crowd there, they always talk about the government taking your guns away which is also a fear tactic.
+Maybe a legitimate one I don’t know, but the fact is, emotions cause people to take action in the short term.
+Logic and reason causes people to not take action in the long term.
+And if you’re a champion of reason, data, rational thinking and critical thinking, yeah.
+You got to play the long game you got to just wear down your opponent with intel.
+When I am on Twitter, one of the things I’m painfully aware of when I correct somebody is that I’m not going to change their mind and I’m not actually trying to change their mind.
+But people watching that thread are going to see the hard data and they’re going to become rationally skeptical.

 35:27.85 – Brian David Crane